St. Petersburg Adjustment of Status Lawyers

 Since 1978, our attorneys have focused their practice solely in the area of immigration law.
 We pride ourselves on providing the best possible legal representation to our clients and their families.

 Interested in your adjustment of status options?
 Please contact our law firm today at (727) 361-9277 to schedule a consultation.

 How Does Adjustment of Status Work?

 Permanent residency offers several key advantages.
-Obtaining your green card gives you the opportunity to live and work in the United States for the rest of your life.
-You can also enjoy driving privileges, obtain a Social Security card, and secure employment authorization.
+Obtaining a green card gives you the opportunity to permanently live and work in the United States.
+You can also enjoy driving privileges, obtain a Social Security card, and secure employment.
 Perhaps most significantly, permanent residency provides a pathway to citizenship.

 Eligibility for Permanent Residency

 In order to petition for adjustment of status, you must meet certain eligibility requirements.
-An individual may be eligible for residency through family-based immigration (e.g. marrying a U.S. citizen), employment opportunities, or a variety of other special provisions and circumstances.
+An individual may be eligible for residency through family (e.g. marrying a United States citizen), employment opportunities, or a variety of other special provisions and circumstances.